carlitos-1988/reading-notes-401/classNotes.md

 ### Read Linked Lists

-2 Main types of Linked LIsts singly and doubly
+2 Main types of Linked Lists singly and doubly

 `Singly` linked List means that a single reference exists to the current node in this case the next item in the list.